itellaetxe/compneurobilbao_website/_pages/pictures.md

 ---
+excerpt: CompNeuro Lab -- Pictures
+layout: piclay
+permalink: /pictures/
 title: CompNeuro Lab - Pictures
-permalink: "/pictures/"
-layout: piclay
-excerpt: CompNeuro Lab -- Pictures
 ---

 # Pictures

 Welcome to our picture gallery!
 Scroll through the page and match some of our best memories as a team!

 Jump to: [Group](#group), [Workshops](#workshops), [Conferences](#conferences), [NeuroTxoko Day](#neurotxoko-day)

 ## Group

 <p style="text-align: justify;">Welcome to our team of fusion researchers!
 Principal investigators, young PhDs, doctoral students and master's students collaborating together.
 Physics, engineering, chemistry and much more.
 Visit the Team page to learn more about us.</p>